 Pets not allowed

-Access to the Costal Trail (11 miles of paved walking or biking trails from downtown to Kincaid Park with our neighborhood being in the middle-ish), two parks/playgrounds within walking distance in the neighborhood.
+Access to the Costal Trail (11 miles of paved walking or biking trails in the summer and groomed for cross country skiing in the winter) stretching from downtown to Kincaid Park with our neighborhood being in the middle-ish, two parks/playgrounds within walking distance in the neighborhood.
 Well lit in the winter, lots of neighborhood walkers and bikers.

 Things to do in town include: